I Know How Risky Sunbeds Are, So Why Can’t I Quit Them?

 “

 While I think tanning makes me look better in many ways, I feel particularly conflicted about the damage it’s doing thanks to my medical history: I’ve always had a few questionable moles.
-The fact that I use tanning beds is something I’m quite embarrassed about.
+The fact that I use sunbeds is something I’m quite embarrassed about.

 ”